redwoodjs/redwoodjs-com-archive/ROADMAP.md

 <span id="status-2" class="font-mono">There's a plan</span>

-We'd like to support more deployment targets.
-The ones high-up on our list are: AWS, Google Cloud Run, and Vercel.
-We think we'll add our second target using a plugin pattern that'll let people contribute or write their own deployment strategies.
+We'd like to support several deployment targets.
+The ones high-up on our list are: Netlify (done), Vercel (done), AWS, and Google Cloud Run.
+Deployment strategies should be done in a way that makes it easy for additional targets to be added and for users to create their own custom strategies.

 [Deployment • GitHub Project Board](https://github.com/redwoodjs/redwood/projects/9)